History of Ephesus

 Alexander the Great showed a great interest in this city as he passed through Anatolia, largely because of the significance he accorded to the temple of Artemis.
-After Alexander, a similar interest was shown by his commander Lysimachos, who had the city’s harbour, which had already begun to silt up at that time, dredged of river silt.
-Thanks to his efforts, the city was able to carry on as a trading centre for some time.
+After Alexander, a similar interest was shown by his commander Lysimachos, who had the city’s harbor, which had already begun to silt up at that time, dredged of river silt.
+Thanks to his efforts, the city was able to carry on as a trading center for some time.
 Lysimachos also helped to build a new Ephesus as a fortified town between Mt.
 Pion and Mt.
 Koressos.
-These fortifications had walls 10 metres high and covered an area 9 kms. in length.
+These fortifications had walls 10 meters high and covered an area 9 km. in length.
 The city was further expanded by migrants who moved there from Lebedos and Colophon.
-It was during this period that Ephesus was adorned with a theatre, a staqium and a gymnasium.
+It was during this period that Ephesus was adorned with a theatre, a stadium, and a gymnasium.

-Now let us visit the Museum of Ephesus to look at the statue of Artemis Ephesia, the altar of the Temple of Domitian, the Socrates frescos and the Theodosian reliefs from the temple of Hadrian.
-After studying these beautiful artefacts, we may move on to the basilica of St. John on the slopes of Ayasoluk.
-This magnificent basilica was built during the 6th century AD. by the emperor Justinian, and dedicated to St John.
+Now let us visit the Museum of Ephesus to look at the statue of Artemis Ephesia, the altar of the Temple of Domitian, the Socrates frescos, and the Theodosian reliefs from the temple of Hadrian.
+After studying these beautiful artifacts, we may move on to the Basilica of St. John on the slopes of Ayasoluk.
+This magnificent basilica was built during the 6th century AD. by the emperor Justinian and dedicated to St John.
 The entrance to the basilica was on the western facade, and the plan of the church was cruciform.
 The narthex was covered with a single cupola, and the church proper with six domes supported on columns.
 Under the central dome was situated the tomb of St John.